phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.md

     * `peppol service metadata publisher test ca - g2 (peppol root test ca - g2)`

 `2018/prod-truststore.jks`
-* Is the global trust store for OpenPeppol production and works as well for APs
+* Is the global trust store for OpenPeppol production and works for APs
 * It is valid from 2018-2028
 * The contained aliases are:
     * `peppol root ca - g2`